MuhammadHussain06/ai-inference-overhead-harness/README.md

 ### Smoke test (recommended before the full suite)

 A small, fast pass through the same verified pipeline — 2 targets, 2 concurrency levels, 2 reps, reduced iteration counts — to catch a structural problem (bad config, a broken tag, a mislabeled tier) in minutes instead of hours into a real run.
-Also fires one deliberately over-rate open-loop request to confirm `dropped_iterations` is actually detected.
+It also fires one deliberately over-rate open-loop request to confirm `dropped_iterations` is actually detected, runs a two-cell slice of the ablation (the `cpuset` arm, whose values are cpuset strings rather than integers), and runs **both** analysis scripts.
+Every path the full suite depends on is exercised.

 ```bash
 docker compose up -d